 According to one of the original stall-holders, Ross, whose jewellery stall has a prime position in the square, it’s grown considerably since it started but still has very few stalls selling the same things as each other.
-Originally set in the Plaza, it now extends right around the Marina.
+Originally set in the Plaza, the Playa Blanca Market now extends right around the Marina.
 This is not a food market and there are no hamburger vans to distract you here!
-Marina Rubicón market is distinctly up-market and rightly so with a backdrop of some of the most expensive yachts on the island.
+Playa Blanca market is distinctly “up-market” and rightly so with a backdrop of some of the most expensive yachts on the island.

 The stalls don’t compete with the local cafes and bars so you will only find the local limoncello stall and the winemaker offering tastes of their wares.
 The rest of the stalls offer very reasonably priced gifts or pocket money treats with particularly good jewellery.
 Many have gifts that can be engraved or hand painted but there are also some lovely Lanzarote souvenirs.
 Many of the items, including necklaces and ornaments, show the island’s unique artistic style.